Calvin Johnson (musician)

-Early years
+Early life and education

 Johnson was born in Olympia, Washington.
 His first introduction to underground culture was in 1977 when he became a volunteer at Olympia's community radio station, KAOS-FM, at the age of fifteen.
 The station's uniquely progressive programming policy mandated a focus on music available through independent and artist owned labels, rather than centralized corporate media.
 This independent, do-it-yourself ethos has been an important influence on Johnson's career.
 Johnson soon began writing for fanzines, such as Sub/Pop (later to become Sub Pop Records) and Op, and also organized music and film events.
 Johnson attended The Evergreen State College in Olympia, where his first band, a short-lived group called Cool Rays, made their debut recordings with Steve Fisk in 1981.
 Calvin established K in the summer of 1982.

 At some point, his father gave him a Martin acoustic guitar.
 He later told an interviewer that his father had "received it as a wedding present from his bride."